 - CC: The tech that was scheduled

-*These are controlled via the 'Do Not Email' checkbox on the new ticket form, so if you set the new ticket to 'not email' the initial problem - it will not email the Field Job email
+These are controlled via the Do not Email (or invite) checkbox on the new ticket form, and the Do not email this appointment invitation checkbox on a New Appointment form, so if you set the new ticket to "not email" the initial problem, it will not send the appointment email.

 Please note that the invoice/estimate will not be emailed to the customer contact selected on the invoice/estimate.
 It will ONLY be sent to the main customer and to the invoice CC email.

 These are sent for things like error messages and some rarely sent alerts, from multiple triggers in the app.
 The admin notification email address can be found under More > Admin > General Preferences.